jerempa/Kideapphelper/README.md

 ## Future plan update
 I'm not going to update the autoclicker-version any more, as the other one is more reliable and thus better, in my opinion.
 Some unittests are in progress.
 Made a simple GUI, even though it wasn't a plan.

-### Installing libraries
+### Used libraries and running the program

-To run the program you need to install a couple of libraries, this can be done e.g. running command pip install "library name".
-The project can be run from the mainwindow.py file.
+Libraries used were PyQt5, requests and Python standard library (time, datetime, sys, json, random, string, unittest).
+PyQt5 and requests can be installed e.g. from terminal and running command "pip install [library name]".
+After installing the libraries the project works by running mainwindow.py file.